 Characteristics of categories of LED light sources as listed below as shown in Annex 3.

+Luminous flux values in the light source category sheets concern white light unless otherwise specified in these sheets.

 List of categories of LED light sources, grouped according to restrictions on use and their sheet numbers: